bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 This group is isomorphic to the Jacobian of points on the isogenous elliptic curve as explained in [FourQ].
 It posseses efficiently computable endomorphisms as a result of the elliptic curve being isogenous to its Galois conjugate, as well as having complex multiplication.
-As a result it is possible to simultaneously apply the decompositions of scalars due to  [GLV, GLS]
+As a result it is possible to simultaneously apply the endomorphisms from [GLV] and those in the style of [GLS] to achieve a four dimensional decomposition of scalars.

 # Curve Points